 Our hypothesis is that juxtaposing the imaginations of contemporary visionaries and the sages of old not only provides a uniquely engaging avenue for deepened Jewish literacy, but also equips readers with a mental flexibility to better respond proactively to the problems of our time.
 By privileging the work of BIPOC, queer, and disabled writers, this group advances a congregational commitment to dismantling oppression and serves to sharpen our analysis as antiracist activists.
-And, by including participants from kindred communities like Kadima Reconstructionist Community (Seattle, WA) and Hinenu (Baltimore, MD) we are strengthening networks between justice-seeking Jews who not only wish to explore alternative worlds through fiction, but to build a liberatory future in reality.
+And, by including participants from kindred communities like Kadima Reconstructionist Community (Seattle, WA), Hinenu (Baltimore, MD) and other Synagogues Rising communities, we are strengthening networks between justice-seeking Jews who not only wish to explore alternative worlds through fiction, but to build a liberatory future in reality.

 Our ancestors created a rich tradition of apocalyptic literature to grapple with the tumultuous changes in the world around them, and inspire hope for a future filled with peace and justice.
 In our own time, visionary and speculative fiction (a category that includes genres like science-fiction, fantasy, alternate history, utopian / dystopian literature, etc.) can provide a boost in imaginative thinking that will allow us to move with grace through crisis.
 It invites us to look backwards and forwards, imagining other worlds to put the challenges of our own in stark relief.
 What is the world we have inherited, and what worlds do we wish to build, inhabit and pass on to future generations?

-Join us for rabbinical and lay interpretations of these works and the work of Talmud in a regular book club throughout the next year.
+Join us for rabbinical and lay interpretations of these works and the Jewish tradition in a regular book club throughout the next year.
 We will meet over Zoom, and encourage anyone with an interest in the book selection to attend, even if you have not been able to read it cover to cover.

 This program is open to the public - not just members of Congregation T'chiyah.